Weinberg Angle, Neutron Abundance in BBN, and Lifetime: Primordial Neutron Concentration

 The correction term~\req{Eq:KineticN} is seen as a dotted line in Fig.~\ref{Xn001fig}.
 The combined result, the neutron concentration as a function of temperature in primordial Universe, is the solid line.
 The neutron concentration follows the adiabatic solution for high temperatures where WI reactions remain dominant.
 As the Hubble expansion rate competes with WI reaction rates, the neutron concentration is dominated by kinetic processes only.
 In between there is a domain of transition.
 Towards the end of the BBN temperature range $X_n$ decreases toward zero since the neutron decay becomes the dominant process.

 Before, and at the onset of the BBN period the neutron concentration, without here allowing for nuclear fusion reactions that deplete neutrons, is determined by the ratio of the total WI reaction rate to the Hubble expansion rate, see~\req{RateRatio}.
-Consequently $X_n$ via correction term depends on magnitude of $G_F$.
+Consequently $X_n$ via correction term depends on magnitude of $G_\mathrm{F}$.
 It is clear by inspection that the simple freeze-out+lifetime neutron decay model can create an approximation as follows: Taking a high freeze-out condition near $T=2$\,MeV in disagreement with actual values seen in Fig.~\ref{RelaxationRate_fig} we minimize the correction term.
 The neutron decay shape (compare shape at low $T$) is than a good fit.
 However, the yield shoulder below $T=30$\,keV will be missed.
 The results shown in Fig.~\ref{Xn001fig} were obtained without allowing for nuclear fusion reactions which deplete neutron concentration as well.

-In the top frame of Fig.~\ref{WienbergTestfig} we show neutron concentration $X_n$ as a function of temperature with different values of Weinberg angle $s_\mathrm{W}$ and in the bottom frame we show the ratio of the neutron concentration $X_n$ to the standard BBN value $X_n^\mathrm{BBN} = 0.13$ (black dotted line) as a function of the Weinberg angle $s_\mathrm{W}$ for different temperatures.
-At high temperatures, the neutron fraction exhibits only a weak dependence on variations in the weak mixing angle as we expect, since the abundance follows the kinetic detailed balance \lq adiabatic\rq\ result which does not depend on the strength of $G_F$.
+In the top frame of Fig.~\ref{WienbergTestfig} we show neutron concentration $X_n$ as a function of temperature with different values of Weinberg angle $s^2_\mathrm{W}$.
+In the bottom frame we show the ratio of the neutron concentration $X_n$ to the standard BBN value $X_n^\mathrm{BBN} = 0.13$ (black dotted line) as a function of the Weinberg angle $s^2_\mathrm{W}$ for different temperatures.
+At high temperatures, the neutron fraction exhibits only a weak dependence on variations in the weak mixing angle as we expect, since the abundance follows the kinetic detailed balance \lq adiabatic\rq\ result which does not depend on the strength of $G_\mathrm{F}$.
 In contrast, at lower temperatures the neutron concentration $X_n$ becomes strongly sensitive to the value of the Weinberg angle.
-The neutron concentration $X_n$ decreases as $s_\mathrm{W}$ increases.
-In particular, near the BBN temperature regime, small variations of the Weinberg angle in the range $0.1<s_\mathrm{W}<0.5$ lead to substantial changes in $X_n$, indicating a strong sensitivity to electro-weak parameters.
+The neutron concentration $X_n$ decreases as $s^2_\mathrm{W}$ increases.
+In particular, near the BBN temperature regime, small variations of the Weinberg angle in the range $0.1<s^2_\mathrm{W}<0.5$ lead to substantial changes in $X_n$, indicating a strong sensitivity.
+The yellow shaded region marks the range of $s^2_\mathrm{W}$ for which the resummed form $G_\mathrm{F}^\mathrm{sum}$ and the first-order form $G_\mathrm{F}^\mathrm{1st}$ defined below~\req{GFcorr} agree to better than 1\%, identifying the range over which our parametrization of $G_\mathrm{F}(s^2_\mathrm{W})$ is reliable.
+Outside this region higher-order radiative corrections become important, double counting issue could be relevant.